 While flying and driving seem to be the most common forms of travel during the holidays, check to see what other methods of travel you can take.
 Taking the train can be fun, and less stressful than flying or driving.
 As a bonus, you’ll get to see a lot of the country, and it’ll be a trip that you’ll remember for a long time.

 If you’re going home for the holidays, you’ll want to pack light on the first half of your trip.
 You know that there will be a myriad of gifts, treasures, and assorted souvenirs that need to make the trip home.
 Packing light at the start makes sure that you’ll have room for the new items.
 You may also want to consider bringing a larger suitcase than you need, and checking it, just to make sure you have room.

 This great holiday travel tip is especially handy if you’re driving.
 Check to see what the alternate routes will be like.
 Some direct routes are shorter, but boring, drives with nowhere to stop.
 Other times, the most direct route will take you straight through a major city at rush hour.
 Planning a slight detour may seem like a longer trip, but can be a lot more enjoyable.

 When flying, it may be worth a few more dollars to book the most direct flight possible.
 Each time you have to transfer planes, there’s a greater chance for something to go wrong.
 I’ve been stranded at airports, and it’s not fun.
 It’s probably worse when you want to see your family for the holidays.

 Consider Travel Insurance

 When everything goes sideways, it’s great to have peace of mind.
-Travel Insurance, like Travel Guard travel insurance, does just that.
+Travel Insurance does just that.
 They can help you if you miss a flight, lose your luggage, or have other travel issues like illness or injury.
 A few extra dollars can provide quite a bit of peace of mind, and that’s one of the best holiday travel tips anyone can give you.